Jesus walking on water: Christian teachings

 The walking on the sea episode has specific interpretations within Christian teachings and has been viewed by scholars as important due to its perceived impact on the formation of Christian ecumenical creeds, as discussed below.

-This event is also seen as a divine fulfillment of words of Job, “Who alone spreadeth out the heavens and walketh upon the waves of the sea,” Job (9:8).
+This event is also seen as a divine fulfilment of words of Job, "Who alone spreadeth out the heavens and walketh upon the waves of the sea," Job (9:8).

 One aspect of the pericope (passage) is how it highlights the relationship between Jesus and his apostles.
 Merrill Tenney states that the incident is in essence centered on that aspect, rather than their peril or the miracle itself.
 Dwight Pentecost and John Danilson state that this miracle was deliberately designed by Jesus to instruct his apostles and increase their faith.
 David Cook and Craig Evans note that "of little faith" is a somewhat common expression in Matthew (e.g. 8:26 when calming the storm or 16:8 regarding bread and the Pharisees just before the Confession of Peter) and may mean "of no faith".